kchonka/citybikes-api-docs/README.md

 `redocly preview-docs openapi/bundled.yaml --config redocly.yaml`

+This also uses the redocly.yaml config file for styling/theme settings.

 3. To create a dist.json file in the docs directory for documentation that can be deployed online:

 `redocly bundle openapi/openapi.yaml -o docs/dist.json`

+## Notes

+For configuring Redoc in HTML, see: https://redocly.com/docs/redoc/deployment/html/